 - Stewardship (Tenhave Woods): Organizes maintenance, protection & improvements for Tenhave Woods which will in turn enhance the overall park experience there.

-If you might be interest in one of these positions, please e-mail us at email@example.com or phone us at 248-246-3380 & leave a message.
+If you might be interested in one of these positions, please e-mail us at firstname.lastname@example.org or phone us at 248-246-3380 & leave a message.

 The Nature Society is a member of the Royal Oak Opportunity To Serve (ROOTS) Foundation, established by the city to accept donations and endowments for the improvement of civic institutions.
 Donations and bequests may be designated for specific Nature Society projects.
 Check here for further information on the ROOTS Foundation.